 Panang Curry Recipe with Chicken

-I’ve made this panang curry numerous times before but the one in the picture was actually made by my sweet neighbour and talented home cook Helen!
-I thought that her Thai panang curry looked so vibrant and that curry sauce was just perfect and creamy so I plated it up nicely and snapped a picture of it… Beautiful right?!
-Enjoy!
+But the one in the picture was actually made by my sweet neighbour and talented home cook Helen!
+I thought that her Thai panang curry looked so vibrant and that curry sauce was just perfect and creamy.

 - 2 tbsp panang curry paste